The translation of this document is outdated.

 July 2008; 17 June 2010]

 Section 28.
-Extraordinary meetings of city or
+Extraordinary council meetings shall be

-is requested by:
+meeting if such is requested by:

 1) at least one third of the councillors;